edwjonesga/ccu-classes/egi-330/queryosity/README.md

 *SQL Week 5 – Applied Data and Statistical Analysis*

 ## How to Run the Assignment
+Run `pull-updates.sh` from inside your docker container to get the new assignmemnt code.

 You can set up the assignment database in two different ways: